 Anixa Biosciences (ANIX) Gets a Buy Rating from H.C.
 Wainwright

-In a report released today, Yi Chen from H.C.
-Wainwright reiterated a Buy rating on Anixa Biosciences (ANIX), with a price target of $11.00.
-The company’s shares closed last Thursday at $4.15.
+H.C.
+Wainwright analyst Yi Chen reiterated a Buy rating on Anixa Biosciences (ANIX) today and set a price target of $11.00.
+The company’s shares closed last Wednesday at $4.03.

-According to TipRanks.com, Chen is a top 100 analyst with an average return of 58.8% and a 51.7% success rate.
-Chen covers the Healthcare sector, focusing on stocks such as Ortho Clinical Diagnostics Holdings, Interpace Diagnostics Group, and HTG Molecular Diagnostics.
+According to TipRanks.com, Chen is a top 100 analyst with an average return of 59.1% and a 52.9% success rate.
+Chen covers the Healthcare sector, focusing on stocks such as Ortho Clinical Diagnostics Holdings, Interpace Diagnostics Group, and Vaccitech Plc Sponsored ADR.

 The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Anixa Biosciences with a $11.00 average price target.